Start: at The Ram’s Head Inn in the village centre

 Download: Walk 7: An Eastern Circuit from Disley

-From the Ram’s Head, go down Station Approach road and turn off left up the steps opposite the station buildings.
-Go through the gate at the top, straight on up the road (Red Lane) and take the first left by the Old Vicarage.
+From the Ram’s Head, go down Station Approach road and turn left up the steps opposite the station buildings.
+This is the start of the Gritstone Trail.
+At the top, turn right on to the road (Red Lane) and walk up to the first junction, turning left by the Old Vicarage.

 (An alternative route avoiding the steep steps is to leave the Ram’s Head by its entrance road, and turn immediate right on to Red Lane, walking uphill behind the pub and bearing left at the top by the Old Vicarage).